SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Introduction

 \section{Introduction}

 One of the grand challenges in robotics is to enable human- and animal-level agility for legged robots by directly imitating their natural counterparts.
-This motion-imitation procedure typically involves three steps: extracting motion primitives from videos or image sequences, processing motion primitives to ensure they are within the physical limits of the robot, and finally, executing those movements on robot hardware.
-Prior research has studied simpler problems with sub-combinations of these steps.
-For example, using a motion capture system instead of monocular videos to obtain motion primitives or only transferring motions to simulated robots instead of real ones.
+This motion-imitation procedure typically involves three steps: extracting motion primitives from videos or image sequences, processing motion primitives to ensure they are within the physical limits of the robot and, finally, executing those movements on robot hardware.
+Prior work on motion imitation relies on marker-based, multi-camera motion-capture (MoCap) systems, limiting the diversity of captured movements.
 An end-to-end motion-transfer solution that takes in raw video data and executes novel behaviors on real-world robots has, so far, remained elusive.